Edwin and Pam Carstensen Family Fund will support biomedical ultrasound research and education

 “Ed Carstensen was a pioneer in the field of ultrasound and the development of biomedical engineering as a field,” Professor Dalecki said.
 “He was a wonderful mentor to many students, and was a valued colleague, not only at Rochester but also across the world.
 This fund will help ensure that his legacy endures,” she said.

-Contributions to the Edwin and Pam Carstensen Family Fund can be made by contacting Eric Brandt at (585) 273-5901 or email@example.com.
+Contributions to the Edwin and Pam Carstensen Family Fund can be made by contacting Derek Swanson at (585) 273-1341 or firstname.lastname@example.org.

 Dr. Carstensen’s contributions to understanding the biological effects of ultrasound and extremely low frequency electric fields won him widespread scholarly acclaim.
 He received multiple awards from organizations such as the Acoustical Society of America, the American Institute of Ultrasound in Medicine, and the IEEE, of which he was a life fellow.
 In 1987, he was elected to the National Academy of Engineering.